Pope urges help for migrants stranded in Bay of Bengal

-VATICAN CITY, May 24 (Reuters) - Pope Francis called on the international community on Sunday to help migrants crossing the Bay of Bengal and the Andaman Sea, thousands of whom have been stranded on boats with dwindling supplies.
+VATICAN CITY (Reuters) - Pope Francis called on the international community on Sunday to help migrants crossing the Bay of Bengal and the Andaman Sea, thousands of whom have been stranded on boats with dwindling supplies.

 “I continue to follow with profound worry and pain in my heart the stories of many refugees in the Bay of Bengal and the Andaman Sea,” Francis said to crowds who had gathered for his Pentecost Sunday address in St. Peter’s Square in the Vatican.